danghung1202/tour-booking/docs/prd.md

 ### Story 5.3 Admin - View and Manage Tour Listings

-As an Admin, I want to view and manage all tour listings on the platform, so I can perform quality control and support guides.
+**As an** Admin, **I want to** view and manage all tour listings on the platform, including their languages and time slots, **so that** I can perform quality control and support guides.

 #### Acceptance Criteria

-* 1: An admin interface lists all tours created on the platform.
+1. An admin interface lists all tours created on the platform.
-* 2: The Admin can edit any tour's details, including its assigned category.
+2. The Admin can edit any tour's details, including its assigned category.
+3. The Admin can view, edit, or remove the **languages** and defined **time slots** associated with any tour.
-* 3: The Admin can unpublish any tour if it violates platform policies.
+4. The Admin can unpublish any tour if it violates platform policies.

 ## Out of Scope Ideas Post MVP